top of page

 How Is Hip Dysplasia Diagnosed?

-Your trusted veterinarian will physically examine your dog, which may include watching your dog walk (if possible), manipulating the hips, doing blood work (to rule out anything else), and taking X-Rays.
+Your trusted veterinarian will physically examine your dog, which may include watching your dog walk (if possible), manipulating the hips, doing blood work (to rule out anything else), and taking X-rays.
 She may also refer you to an orthopedic veterinarian for further testing, but it’s most likely that your vet will be able to diagnose hip dysplasia without a specialist.

 Treatment of Hip Dysplasia: